English and Teaching English as a Foreign Language (TEFL) BA (Hons)

 QS Stars University Ratings

-Our course provides you with the opportunity for the following:
+Our course provides you with the opportunity to:

-- The opportunity to gain a teaching qualification by the end of the second year: The Cambridge Assessment Accredited Certificate in English Language Teaching to Adults (CELTA) or Teaching Knowledge Test (TKT).
-These qualifications allow you to apply for positions in particular countries overseas or in the UK teaching English as a foreign language.
+• gain a teaching qualification by the end of the second year: The Cambridge Assessment Accredited Certificate in English Language Teaching to Adults (CELTA) or Teaching Knowledge Test (TKT).
+These qualifications allow you to apply for positions in particular countries overseas or in the UK teaching English as a second language

-- We currently have significant links with a wide variety of employers such as secondary schools, magazines, newspapers and local charities, many of whom may offer professional experience opportunities2.
+• benefit from our significant links with a wide variety of employers such as secondary schools, magazines, newspapers and local charities, many of whom may offer professional experience opportunities2

-- Gain authentic experience of teaching learners of English.
-A large component of the assessment in year two is centred on teaching practice with learners attending specially arranged classes at the university.
-In addition, in Year Two you will have the opportunity to try teaching online.
+• gain authentic experience of teaching learners of English.
+A large component of the assessment in your second year is centred on teaching practice with learners attending specially arranged classes at the university.
+In addition, in your second year, you will have the opportunity to try teaching online.

-- Apply for a year’s work placement or an optional enhancement year, which has led previous students to work as English teachers with the British Council in Spain and France or at participating universities in China, for example2.
+• apply for a year’s work placement or an optional enhancement year.
+This has led previous students to work as English teachers with the British Council in Spain and France or at participating universities in China, for example2.

 What you'll study